mulitet4/S.A.M/README.md

 SoundFile, and
 the truly beautiful PyAutoGUI

 The bot sends data to Google to process, otherwise this would have been a near impossible project, atleast for now!
-My bot basically takes mic input, processes it and does whatever is asked! speech.wav is overwritten everytime the script is run, so meddling with it is not required!
+My bot basically takes mic input, processes it and does whatever is asked!

+speech.wav is overwritten everytime the script is run, but it will also be created automatically if deleted.

 Bot name - S.A.M
 salty.ass.machine